shubhamagrwl3/iot_agri_sys/README.md

 An IoT based agricultural monitoring system to provide efficient maintenance of crops.

-Step-1 Connect the hardware as per the circuit diagram(ckt_dia).
+Step-1 Connect the hardware as per the circuit diagram(ckt_dia.png).

 Step-2 Download and open the hackathon.ino file(sketch) in the arduino IDE.